Capitol riot probe zeroes in on Pentagon delay in sending troops

 Mark Milley, chair of the Joint Chiefs of Staff, is also backing up the Pentagon’s version of events.
 He told reporters Tuesday that the Pentagon reacted at “sprint speed” to the request for aid to Congress.
 Mobilizing a large force of guard troops in a few hours amounts to lightning quickness in military terms, he emphasized.

-In his testimony,agreed with Capitol security officials that Pentagon leaders gave a tepid response to urgent pleas for aid during a 2:30 p.m. call on Jan.
+In his testimony,Walker agreed with Capitol security officials that Pentagon leaders gave a tepid response to urgent pleas for aid during a 2:30 p.m. call on Jan.
 6.

 McCarthy was not on the call, according to Walker, even though others wanted him to be.
 Walker described that coordination as a stark contrast from the military’s response to civil unrest during racial justice protests over the summer, when McCarthy was in real-time contact with him about helping law enforcement.